Political assassinations in post-apartheid South Africa

 According to Raymond Suttner "assassinations have become a regularised way of deciding on leadership and access to wealth within the ANC and its allies".
-In 2016 the ANC Secretary General, Gwede Mantashe said: "The reality is that selection of candidates for council is always a life-and-death issue.
-But assassinations are only the most extreme tip of the iceberg of violence that surrounds South African elections.
+In 2016 the ANC Secretary General, Gwede Mantashe said: "The reality is that selection of candidates for council is always a life-and-death issue."
+Assassinations is only part of violence that surrounds South African elections.
 David Bruce published an extensive report on the 2014 election pointing to the subtle and complex ways in which the ANC intimidates its political rivals.
-In the run up to the 2014 election the Independent Electoral Commission did little to intervene to prevent violence, the abuse of government rescources and the use of the state run media (the SABC) to favour the ruling party.
+In the run up to the 2014 election the Independent Electoral Commission did little to intervene to prevent violence, the abuse of government resources and the use of the state run media (the SABC) to favour the ruling party.

 Mark Shaw and Kim Thomas have recorded just over 1,000 individual cases of assassination or attempted assassination.

 The high prevalence of political assassinations in South Africa was discussed at the United Nations Human Rights Council in 2022.

+Former Minister of Police, Senzo Mchunu, was accused of interfering in police investigations into politically motivated murders.
+He has since been suspended as Minister of Police and replaced by Firoz Cachalia.